May 21, 1927 - January 28, 2021

-Lida K. Barrett is a mathematician and mathematics educator.
-Born in Houston, Texas, she holds a baccalaureate from Rice University (1946), a masters from the University of Texas (1949), and a doctorate from the University of Pennsylvania (1954)--all in mathematics.
-Her dissertation at the University of Pennsylvania was on "Regular Curves and Regular Points of Finite Order," written under the supervision of John Kline.
+Lida K. Barrett was a mathematician and mathematics educator.
+Born in Houston, Texas, she earned a baccalaureate from Rice University (1946), a masters from the University of Texas (1949), and a doctorate from the University of Pennsylvania (1954)--all in mathematics.
+Her dissertation at the University of Pennsylvania was on "Regular Curves and Regular Points of Finite Order," written under the supervision of John Kline and Dick Anderson.

 Immediately following graduation from Rice she was employed as a mathematician at the Schlumberger Well Surveying Corporation.
 The academic year 1947-48 she taught at the Texas State College for Women (now Texas Woman's University.)
 Following her doctorate she taught one year at the University of Connecticut while her husband held a postdoctoral appointment at Yale.

 She has served as a mathematics faculty member at the University of Utah and the University of Tennessee and as Head of the mathematics department at the University of Tennessee from 1973 to 1980.
 She has served as an administrator and mathematics faculty member at Northern Illinois University, where she was Associate Provost, and at Mississippi State University, where she was Dean of Arts and Sciences.
 After retirement as Dean Emerita from MSU, she was a Senior Associate to the head of the Education Directorate at the National Science Foundation for three years and then a Professor of Mathematics at the United States Military Academy at West Point for three years.